 KSG Agro continues to ship pork at the request of consumers, including into the Silpo and Varus retail chains.
-Deliveries are made not only in the Dnipropetrovsk region, where the share of the Group's pork market is 50%, but also in Zaporizhzhia.
+Deliveries are made not only in the Dnipropetrovsk region, where the share of the Group's pork market increased over the course of 2022 from 50% to 80%, but also in Zaporizhzhia and Kharkiv regions.
 In Zaporizhzhia region today there is a difficult humanitarian situation, including with the provision of food.
-And our drivers, risking their lives, make deliveries to the Silpo stores in Zaporizhzhia and the Zaporizhzhia region.
+Our drivers, risking their lives, make deliveries to the Silpo stores in the city of Zaporizhzhia and the Zaporizhzhia region.

 With the start of the Invasion, all of the Group's employees received additional motivation in the form of a twofold increase in wages during wartime.
-In addition, they were paid double the advance and are now provided with free lunches in the canteen of the pig farm.
+In addition, they were paid double the advance and are provided with free lunches in the canteen of the pig farm.